angelddaz/bridgetomasters/openintrostatistics.md

 # <a href="https://angelddaz.github.io/bridgetomasters/"> Home </a>

+If you are looking at this with an html at the end of your URL, I highly recommend checking out the [.md version](https://github.com/angelddaz/bridgetomasters/blob/master/openintrostatistics.md) instead.
+The formatting is still there.

 # My Understanding/Condensation of each [Open Intro Statistics](https://www.openintro.org/stat/textbook.php?stat_book=os) Chapter

 I'm not sure yet how these summaries will go.
 Probably a mix of blogging and coding about each chapter.
 I imagine that for the first few books, each intro chapter will be mostly blogging about it and less coding about it.
 I was debating skipping this book because I have taken statistics, econometrics, etc. in college and have a few years of experience with data analysis.
 But I ended up deciding I will go through this book.